vaginessa/Tool-X/README.md

 *Tool-X is a program installer for Kali Linux tools.*

-Tool-X is a kali linux hacking Tool installer.
-Tool-X developed for termux and other android terminals. using Tool-X you can install almost 263 hacking tools in termux app and other linux based distributions.
-Now Tool-X is available for ubuntu, debian etc.
+Tool-X was developed for termux and other android terminals.
+Using Tool-X, you can install almost 263 hacking tools in Termux and other Linux based distributions.
+Now Tool-X is available for Ubuntu, Debian etc.

 [![Build Status](https://img.shields.io/github/forks/Rajkumrdusad/Tool-X.svg)](https://github.com/Rajkumrdusad/Tool-X)
 [![Build Status](https://img.shields.io/github/stars/Rajkumrdusad/Tool-X.svg)](https://github.com/Rajkumrdusad/Tool-X)